kalibera/rchk/README.md

 rchk is now regularly used to check [CRAN packages](https://github.com/kalibera/cran-checks/tree/master/rchk).

+The tools can be installed automatically into a Singularity container and invoke that container from command line to check a single package.
+This is the easiest way to checking a package (Singularity requires Linux, in principle it is very similar to Docker).
+See [Singularity Instructions](doc/SINGULARITY.md)], [Installation](doc/INSTALLATION.md).
+I've tested on Ubuntu 18.04 as host system.

-The tools can be installed automatically into a Virtualbox or Docker container.
-The container is based on Linux/Ubuntu, the Virtualbox seems more natural for these tools and works on Linux, Windows, MacOS and probably other systems.
-Docker installation only works on Linux.
-The installation is fully automated and requires good network connection - the containers are large (~2-3G), because one needs toolchains and dependencies to build R and packages from source.
-See [Installation](doc/INSTALLATION.md).
+The tools can also be installed automatically into a Virtualbox or Docker container and log into that virtual machine and use it from command line interactively to check packages, check R itself, etc.  Virtualbox installation is possible on Windows, macOS and Linux; Docker installation only on Linux.
+See [Installation](doc/INSTALLATION.md) and the steps below on checking the first package.

-On Linux, it is best to install `rchk` natively.
-The installation is simple and anyone who develops in C should be easily able to follow the installation on the distributions with explicitly given instructions (recent Ubuntu, Debian, Fedora).
-See [Installation](doc/INSTALLATION.md).
+On Linux, one can also install `rchk` natively, which has been tested on recent Ubuntu, Debian and Fedora distributions.
+This is the fastest and most flexible way to use `rchk` for users working on Linux.
+See [Installation](doc/INSTALLATION.md) and the steps below on checking the first package.

 ## Checking the first package